hacker65536/myit/linux-command/pgrep.md

 select the newest of the matching processes of root user

+- -d delimiter Sets the string used to delimit each process ID in the output(by default a newline).
 - -f filtter of the pattern
 - -l list the process name as well as the process ID
 - -n newest process.